 I didn’t speak Czech like my fiancé did, so it was necessary to hire an official translator for our wedding.
 Not just to translate the wedding vows, but to provide an official translation of our marriage certificate, as well.
 With that, we found that a second marriage in the U.S. would not be necessary.
 Prior to knowing that, we thought we’d need a quick marriage in our local town hall in the U.S., which would have been far less romantic than the one in Prague.

-An extremely large amount of paperwork and arrangements needed to be attended to for our Prague wedding, with multiple visits to various government offices and embassies.
+An extremely large amount of paperwork and arrangements were needed for our Prague wedding, with multiple visits to various government offices and embassies.
 My fiancé did most of that work, sometimes with a friend.
 Other times I had to go along.
 We also worked closely with my soon-to-be sister-in-law to arrange for the last minute details.
-I have to give HUGE thanks and kisses to my sister-in-law for being so sweet and helping us with so many details relating to our wedding.
-Not just the wedding, but various receptions and after parties, coordinating the flowers and cake, and even finding my mother, sister, and I a salon to do our hair.
-She ended up being a crucial wedding planner for us.
+I have to give HUGE thanks and kisses to my sister-in-law for being so sweet and helping us with so many wedding details.
+Not just the wedding, but various receptions and after parties, and even finding my mother, sister, and me a salon to do our hair.
+She ended up being a crucial wedding planner.
 She even lent us her beautiful country house for our wedding night, and filled her fridge with lots of goodies.
 It was all so idyllic.
 Honestly, I don’t know how we could have managed all of that without Czech speakers and in-country help.
 I guess it would have been possible, but probably only if we hired a wedding consultant.

-When my fiancé and I returned home to the U.S. after the preparation and family introduction trip, we were happy and excited about the progress we made for our wedding plans.
+When my fiancé and I returned home to the U.S., after family introductions and location scouting, we were happy and excited about the progress we made.
 There was still plenty to do, though.
-Exciting things like me picking out my wedding dress and accessories, my fiancé getting a new tuxedo, picking out rings, going with my mom and sis to get their clothes and suits for the little boys, and oh my, so many other things I can’t even remember.
+Exciting things like me picking out my wedding dress and accessories, my fiancé getting a new tuxedo, picking out rings, going with my mom and sister to get their clothes and suits for the little boys, and oh my, so many other things I can’t even remember.
 Flights to Europe were then soon after booked and accommodations reserved.

 On the wedding day, I joined my parents to get ready.
 One of my fiancé’s friends drove us to the New Town Hall.
 When we arrived, my soon-to-be brother-in-law greeted us with the traditional platter of miniature kolache (a danish-like pastry).
 I was beside myself with happiness, so much so that I didn’t even mind that it was lightly raining.

-The wedding march song we chose ahead of time was from The Bartered Bride opera by Bedrich Smetana.
+The wedding march song we chose was from The Bartered Bride opera by Bedrich Smetana.
 It was being played by an organist.
-The interior of the New Town Hall was lovely, with decorations and paintings on the wall dating back centuries.
+The interior of the New Town Hall was lovely, with decorations and paintings on the walls, dating back centuries.
 All of my fiancé’s friends had received a wedding notice and the marriage hall was packed.
 The wedding vows were read first by an official of the town hall, followed by the translator.
-When the time came to say “I do”, I said it in Czech (“Ano”), as well as in English.
+When the time came to say “I do”, I said it in Czech (“Ano!”), as well as in English.

 At the end of the marriage ceremony, my sister signed as my witness, and my now husband’s sister as his.
 We then stood and greeted all the guests as they passed by us in the receiving line.
 After more photos (taken by a photographer friend), my new husband’s youngest nephew threw rice at us, even though that was not a tradition in Czech Republic.